 15-20 DEGREES = Summer in the UK!
 Hoorah!
 The classic British “its alright once you’re in” – the risk of hypothermia is much lower so longer swims of up to an hour or more in length are possible for experienced individuals or just a quick dip if you’re starting out.

 So now you have a choice, wetsuit or no wetsuit?
-It's entirely up to you but we recommend starting off with a high-performance wetsuit, such as this eco-friendly neoprene wetsuit.
-This will give an added layer of heat protection during the summer months or warmth during the winter.
+We obviously recommend starting off in the high performance Eco made Vivida Linda Suit , for an added layer of heat protection during the summer months or opting for a higher mm wetsuit in the winter.